NotASentientTomato/monium/keyboardlayout/README.md

 - 'e-y' movement is horrible.

 # Observations
-Monium_v was designed after Cyanophage's Playground scoring system to see how low I could take the layout I already was working on.
+Monium_t was designed after Cyanophage's Playground scoring system to see how low I could take the layout I already was working on.

 While it scores better than Monium_v, so far, Monium_v which is closer to what I had previously has felt better for me.
 I will try using Monium_t for the next six months, and if I feel like it does not improve then I will go back to Monium_v, possibly with a version 2.0.